-Captioning (and audio transcripts) rely on clean text transcripts that accurately reflect the content of the audio tracks they accompany.
-A text transcript can suffice for delivery alongside an audio file, such as a podcast or MP3.
-A user can read the transcript when the audio is unavailable.
+Captions and audio transcripts rely on clean text transcripts that accurately reflect the content of the audio tracks they accompany.
+A text transcript can also provide an alternative means of access to a digital audio file, such as a podcast or MP3; a user can read the transcript when the audio is unavailable.

 4 ways to obtain a quality transcript